 • “Lean”: If the final electorate of one party over another is between two and five points (D+2 or R+3.5, for example); this suggests that the party is slightly favored but is by no means safe and the other party has somewhere between a 15% and 40% chance of winning the state too.
 If we have five or six of these on the final map, it should actually be surprising if at least one of these states does not go the other way.

 • “Toss-Up”: A state whose final electorate of one party over another is less than two points (R+1 or D+0.3, for example) suggests that the race in this state does not clearly favor either party over the other.
-We treat these as if each party has a 50% chance of winning the state.

 We determine ratings at large based on polling data, demographic data, news events, historical trends, the electoral environment in similar states,Some states are highly correlated, like the midwestern states of Michigan, Pennsylvania, Wisconsin, Ohio, and Minnesota.
 If things take a dramatic turn in Wisconsin, you’d expect similar movements across those other states based on their similar demographics, political histories, urbanization, population size, economic similarities, etc. Note that proximity is not the best determinator for these variables; for instance, Washington state and Colorado are also similar; as are Maine and Montana. the difficulty of voting in each state, and all sorts of other smaller variables.
 We then dive into the local conditions, biographies, and narratives in each state’s race to fine-tune our analysis and build out a narrative to tell the “story” of a given race.
-It is this approach, where we assess each race from the bottom up and make adjustments from that perspective (rather than the national, more generalistic approach of most outlets) that makes our work stand out and which, we believe, contributes to our record of consistently outperforming outlets like FiveThirtyEight and The Economist.
+It’s this approach, where we assess each race from the bottom up and make adjustments from that perspective (rather than the national, more generalistic approach of most outlets) that makes our work stand out and which, we believe, contributes to our record of consistently outperforming outlets like FiveThirtyEight and The Economist.

 This is more scientific and rigorous than a mere “gut instinct” but provides qualitative considerations too.
 We feel, and our track record backs, that this is important; elections depend on more than what polls, fundraising totals, and demographics can capture – personalities, local issues, and national factors all have their own impact too.
 All of our ratings, estimations, and baseline assumptions – as well as any changes – are approved and signed off on by both the Editor-in-Chief and yours truly, the Politics Editor.